codeoverflow-org/nodecg-io-docs/docs/samples/twitch-chat.md

 3. Login using your password.
 If this is your first run, then enter the password with which you want to encrypt your configurations and credentials.

-4. Create a new twitch service instance using the left upper menu.
+4. Create a new twitch-chat service instance using the left upper menu.

 5. Enter credentials for twitch.